WeelSilva/BMI-calculator/README.md

 ### Run Locally

-To run **Calculador de IMC** locally, run this command on your git bash:
+To run **BMI Calculator** locally, run this command on your git bash:

 Linux and macOS: